Fintech will drive Maharashtra to become a trillion-dollar economy: Dy CM Fadnavis

 Devendra Fadnavis, Deputy Chief Minister of Maharashtra, has called Maharashtra the start-up and fintech capital of the country.
-Fintech will drive the state’s economy and contribute to its growth even more in the days to come, he said at the recently concluded Global Fintech Festival (GFF) held in Mumbai.
+Fintech will drive the state’s economy and contribute to its growth even more in the days to come, he said at the Global Fintech Festival (GFF) held in Mumbai.

 The third edition of GFF is a four-day event organised and presented by the Department of Economic Affairs, Ministry of Finance, along with the Reserve Bank of India, and other government bodies.